pete-mba5/pete-mba5.github.io/_posts/2023-05-18-picture-of-the-day.markdown

 ---

 I finished the book "Stolen Focus" by Johann Hari.
-I liked it a lot and made stop to think constantly.
+I liked it a lot.
+It made me stop to think constantly.

 I am starting to feel stronger and faster while running in the zone 2.

 I still have to wait 4 more weeks before I can test my lactate after 2014.